francescobaraldi/time-series-forecasting-with-transformers/README.md

 - number of heads = 8
 - dropout = 0.08
 - dimension of the fully connected inside the decoder = 256
-- positional encoding = learnable encoding
+- positional encoding = learnable positional encoding

 ### LSTM best values